Troubleshooter: Fayetteville business owner who didn't complete job gives answers

 She said, "There was nothing discussed in reference to paying storage while my car was sitting there to be shipped, why would I even do that, it's ridiculous."

-Despite Johnson saying he would refund Marian her money minus the storage fees, that still hasn't happened.
+Despite Johnson saying he would refund Marian her money minus the storage fees, Marian said that still hasn't happened.

 As for the PT Cruiser, Marian had a friend in Fayetteville pick up the keys from Johnson, and she removed the car from VPC of Fayetteville.